davidfeng88/CollisionViz/README.md

   }
 }
 ```
 4. The `collisionsArray` is sent to the `MarkerManager`, which updates the markers on the map.
-To facilitate this process, objects are created, and array's `filter` and `forEach` functions are used.
+To facilitate this process, objects are created, which enables O(1) lookup time, and array's `filter` and `forEach` functions are used.
 ```javascript
 // In marker_manager.js
 updateMarkers(collisionsArray, taxi, bike, motorcycle, ped, useMC) {